 A website is the foundation of every HVAC business.
 As a company that has designed websites for more over 200 clients, we’ve learned a thing or two about what makes a website successful for heating and cooling businesses.
 But before we get into what those things are, it’s important to define what success is for an HVAC contractor who markets their services online in 2020.
 In our conversations with clients, the consensus is that HVAC leads are the most important indicator of online success.
 The rest of it is just a pathway towards the end goal.
 With that knowledge, let’s take a look at the elements of quality HVAC web design.

-- Mobile Design Having a high-performance mobile website is mandatory in 2019 and beyond, and that’s not even a question.
-Ensure your mobile website is fast, visually appealing, and easily navigable for users.
+- Mobile Design Having a high-performance mobile website is mandatory in 2020 and beyond, and that’s not even a question.

 - Responsive Design In today’s market, your website must display optimally across all devices, be it mobile, tablet, or desktop.